Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-### delete al lcsv files in the project and add teh files shared here and deploy
+### delete all csv files in the project and add teh files shared here and deploy
 ### these are HANA specifc files which will work proeprly when deploying
 </br>
 </br>